Sexual abuse scandal in the Salesian order: Western United States

 Fr.
 Titian Miani, SDB In 2008 the Salesian Society of Los Angeles agreed to pay $19.5 million to 17 childhood molestation victims, ending the last unresolved case involving the Los Angeles Archdiocese's sexual abuse crisis.

 The settlement came after jurors were preparing to hear allegations that the Salesians knew Father Titian Miani been accused of preying on youths when they assigned him to St John Bosco High School in Bellflower, where he allegedly molested four children.
 After his transfer to Bellflower, he befriended a family whose father had recently died.
 While the mother was busy at work and night school, Miani would show up at the family home and molest the 15-year-old son and two daughters, the court documents said.
 Miani left the order in 1974 but continued to serve as a priest until his retirement from clerical duties in 1993.

+Br.
+Danilo Pacheco, SDB Pacheco has appeared in abuse tracking lists.
+He was accused of molesting minors at two different Catholic high schools in Southern California.
+He also worked in the Oakland diocese.